Belonging to the group according to the team role theory: Fire group

 Warriors are usually the favorites of the top management, therefore, this role is one of the most competitive in the team.

-Warriors who learn to understand the needs of other team members, as well as improve their flexibility and tact, can become irreplaceable team leaders, and if that's what they desire, excellent bosses.
+Warriors who learn to understand the needs of others and improve their flexibility and tact can become indispensable team leaders and, if desired, excellent bosses.